whaleen/ingas-books/_posts/2012-12-02-copies-of-sophie-mas-magical-glasses-for-christmas.md

 ---

-There is still time to order your copies of [Sophie Ma's Magical Glasses](/book/sophie-mas-magical-glasses/) for Christmas!
-Just $14 plus postage if you order from me which is $4 off the online price.
+There is a great time to order your copies of [Sophie Ma's Magical Glasses](/book/sophie-mas-magical-glasses/)!
 Who do you know that would like a short magical story with fabulous illustrations for Christmas?